ThomasAlban/kmpeek/README.md

 These are things that I want to get to in subsequent updates, once an initial version is released.

 - Camera Preview
+- Eline control handling - converting it to a setting on enemy points
 - Copy/paste
 - Object KCL viewer
 - Ability to open/edit SZS files directly